andrealorenzon/testo_tesi/tesi.md

 Some algorithms are not improved by Rose resampling, like support vector machines, on most datasets.

 For neural network based models like multi-layer perceptrons, decision tree classifiers, ADABoost classifiers, and quadratic discriminant analysis instead, Rose performs equally or even better that state-of-the-art resamplers, independently from cardinality, sample size, with a tendency to perform better for high imbalance ratio problems, in the lower part of the tables reported above.
 For some problems, nonetheless, Rose perform inexplicably much better or much worse than other resamplers.
-This effect nudge to the commonly shared knowledge that asserts than, in these kinds of problems, different resamplers should be tested and benchmarked, and the absence of a universally better algorithm.
+This effect nudges to the commonly accepted idea that, in this kind of problems, different resamplers should be tested and benchmarked, and the absence of a universally better algorithm.

 # ORBIS Dataset: a real world ROSE application